squidfunk/mkdocs-material/docs/bug-report/index.md

 -   __Keep it short and concise__ – if the bug can be precisely explained in one or two sentences, perfect.
-Don't inflate it – maintainers and future users will be grateful, having to read less.
+Don't inflate it – maintainers and future users will be grateful for having to read less.

 -   __One bug at a time__ – if you encountered several unrelated bugs, please create separate issues for them.
 Don't report them in the same issue, as